How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 Calming supplements for horses use specialized formulas that can include ingredients such as magnesium, theanine, thiamine, valerian, chamomile, and vervain.
 These ingredients may help support your horse’s nervous system, contributing to a calmer and happier horse.

-In this blog we dig into the key questions we hear about horse calming supplements and horse behavior:
+In this blog, we dig into the key questions we hear about how to calm a horse, horse behavior, and horse calming supplements:

-It’s important you pay close attention to the ingredients all horse supplements – if you don’t recognize the ingredient – stay away from the supplement.
+It’s important to pay close attention to the ingredients in all horse supplements.
+If you don’t recognize the ingredient, stay away from the supplement

 If you’re competing with your horse, make sure you’re using horse calming supplements that comply with the FEI Prohibited Substances List